Graduates struggle to find jobs after difficult semester learning online due to COVID-19

 Though her college graduation was not like she anticipated, Green was grateful for the opportunity to have a ceremony at all.

-"I think they've done a great job in accomodating for everyone, ensuring that we can still have a ceremony.
+"I think they've done a great job in accommodating for everyone, ensuring that we can still have a ceremony.
 I think it makes it that much more special," Green said.

 The celebration followed a difficult semester of learning virtually, for the most part.